-Being a papal city, you will find many structures which are laced with that important chapter in history.
+Being a papal city, you will find many structures that are laced with that important chapter in history.
 To begin with, the Palais des Papes or the ‘palace of the Popes’ shouldn’t be missed.
-It is the worlds’ largest Gothic edifice, depicting a story of rebellion, of sacrifice and enlightenment.
+It is the worlds’ largest Gothic edifice, depicting a story of rebellion, sacrifice, and enlightenment.
 The palace lost its importance when the pope moved back to Rome.
 However, the grandeur of the edifice stayed.

 Nearest Airport: Avignon Provence Airport or Marseille and Montpellier International Airports

 Carcassonne is a fortified medieval town in France.
 This city of legends and history dates back to the 4th century.
-However it’s famed Cite of Carcassonne dates back to the 12th century.
-Carcassonne is an UNESCO World Heritage Site today.
+However, it’s famed Cite of Carcassonne dates back to the 12th century.
+Carcassonne is a UNESCO World Heritage Site today.

 But for many, it is still a hidden gem, tucked away from the French capital.
 Tourists are slowly warming up to Carcassonne and rightly so, as there are tons of things to do in the city.